 This movie hits a nerve because my husband chose a career that makes many people quite wealthy.
 There are millionaires in his field.
 They live in mansions or at the very least McMansions.
 They drive foreign cars (and by “foreign” I do not mean Toyota).
 They have country club memberships and second homes in the country.
 They travel to expensive places on extensive vacations.
 In other words, they live the high life, what many would label the perfect life.

-We started out behind the 8 ball, and it’s been a struggle ever since to roll it out of our way or push it completely aside.
-To this day–more than 20 years after first starting his career–we’re still living a modest life in a modest house with many flaws.
+We started out behind the 8 ball, and it’s been a struggle ever since to roll it out of our way let alone push it completely aside.
+To this day–more than 20 years after my husband first started his career–we’re still living a modest life in a modest house with many flaws.
 No, we don’t have hardwood floors, marble or granite countertops (or even Corian, for that matter).
-Our carpet is old and grungy and when we need new flooring, we tend to pull up the carpets and lay down peel-and-stick vinyl.
+Our carpet is old and grungy, but I keep shampooing it, and when we need new flooring, we tend to pull up the carpets and lay down peel-and-stick vinyl.
 I shop at Target, not Nordstrom.
 Eating out is reserved for special occasions–birthdays, our anniversary, and the occasional holiday.
-Needless to say, most of my husband’s peers would not be able to even fathom our lifestyle.
+Needless to say, most of my husband’s peers would not be able to even stomach our lifestyle.
 I’m sure they’d hardly consider this a perfect life.
 But it’s what we’ve made and it’s all we have.
 And it’s really not so bad.
-We pay our bills on time, have four terrific kids, two of whom have reached adulthood in that condition and one is less than a year away, and we have friends and family who love and care about us.
+We pay our bills on time, have four terrific kids, two of whom have reached adulthood and one who’s less than a year away, and we have friends and family who love and care about us.

 Now that my husband is struggling to find a job to replace the one he has been downsized from, I have once again begun pondering the what ifs.
 What would our life have been like had he taken a different road on his career path?
 What if he had gone for the high-paying, high-powered career?
 If it would have meant being without our cluttered, funky home, having three kids instead of four, or two instead of four, or none at all, I’d have taken the very road we’re on.
 It may not be the perfect life, but it’s an enviable one just the same.